FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Related Work

-\textbf{Adversarial Training.} The second part of our proposed method is motivated by the usage of adversarial training \cite{goodfellow2014} for creating input representations that are independent of a specific domain or feature.
+\textbf{Adversarial Training.} Further, our method is motivated by the usage of adversarial training \cite{goodfellow2014} for creating input representations that are independent of a specific domain or feature.
 This is related to using adversarial training for domain adaptation \cite{ganin2016} or coping with bias or confounding variables \cite{li-etal-2018-towards,raff2018,zhang2018bias,barrett-etal-2019-adversarial,mchardy-etal-2019-adversarial}.
 Following \newcite{ganin2016}, we use gradient reversal training in this paper.
 Recent studies use adversarial training on the word level to enable cross-lingual transfer from a source to a target language \cite{zhang-etal-2017-adversarial,keung-etal-2019-adversarial,wang-etal-2019-weakly,bari2020}.
-In contrast, our discriminator is not binary but multinomial (as in \newcite{chen-cardie-2018-multinomial}) and allows us to create a common space for embeddings from different embedding types.
-Adversarial training was also used to strengthen non-textual representations, e.g., knowledge graphs~\cite{zeng2020learning} or networks~\cite{dai2019adversarial}.
+In contrast, our discriminator is not binary but multinomial (as in \newcite{chen-cardie-2018-multinomial}) and allows us to create a common space for embeddings from different \types.